Skip to content

 • You can, for instance, join a citizens' initiative ("Bürgerinitiative").
 In citizens' initiatives, people work together for a cause, such as building a street or protecting a park.
 After the goal has been reached, the citizens' initiative usually dissolves.

 • If you want to get involved politically for a long-term cause, an interest group ("Interessensverband") could be an option.
-Here you can commit to a specific issue, e.g. for more environmental protection or workers rights.
+Such groups commit to a specific issue, e.g. for more environmental protection or workers' rights.

 • You can also join a party, found a partner- or sub-organisation of a German party, or work in local communities at migrant organisations or integration advisory council.
 To learn more about German political scene, read our chapter political parties in Germany.